ugurcbalamir/Shared-Calendar/README.md

 3. Open the app in your browser and register a user.
 4. If you want demo data, run `php init_users.php` in a local environment after the database is configured.

-### Notes

-- The PHP app is the primary runtime in this repository.
-- The Node files remain in the repo as a legacy implementation snapshot.
-- Do not commit real database or SMTP credentials.
-- If SMTP is not configured, password reset emails will not be delivered.

-### Publishing This Copy

-This directory is intended to be a public-safe version of the project.
-Before publishing:

-1. Review `.env.example` and replace all local values in your deployment environment.
-2. Initialize a fresh Git repository in this folder.
-3. Push it to a new public GitHub repository instead of reusing the private repository history.

 ## Türkçe

 Croissant Schedule; küçük ekipler, arkadaş grupları ve birlikte çalışan projeler için geliştirilmiş paylaşımlı bir müsaitlik uygulamasıdır.
 Kullanıcılar takvim oluşturabilir, davet kodlarıyla kişi ekleyebilir, gün veya saat bazında müsaitlik işleyebilir, not bırakabilir ve erişimi tek bir yerden yönetebilir.